Early Favorites for Domestic-Stock Manager of the Year

 New blood and old favorites fill out this list.

 Now that the end of summer is in sight, it's time to write our first preview of managers who have a decent shot at winning Morningstar's Domestic-Stock Fund Manager of the Year Award.
 Mind you, this isn't a nominees list--I'm just naming some good candidates.
 There are many other good managers who will be considered when we sit down in December to choose the winner.
+(Click here to see our early favorites for International-Stock Fund Manager of the Year.)

 First, a short review of what we're trying to reward.
 We want outstanding managers who have done right by shareholders over the long haul.
 To that end, we want managers with strong single-year and long-term performance.
 We want managers who have been good stewards of shareholder money and who chose to do the right thing even when there was a more lucrative short-term alternative.